11 great customer service examples in 2023

 — Adobe Customer Care (@AdobeCare) February 28, 2017

-4. Trader Joes– Help those in time of need
+4. Trader Joe's - Help those in time of need

 An 89-year-old man was stuck in his house during a snowstorm and his granddaughter was worried he wouldn’t have enough food.
 She called around to several grocery stores and asked if they would deliver, to no avail.
 Finally, Trader Joe’s said they normally don’t deliver, but they would help.
 She read off a big list to the store and they delivered the entire order and more within 30 minutes, free of charge.

 Just like the story of Chick-fil-a handing out sandwiches to stranded motorists during an Atlanta snowstorm, this story ended up going viral.
 Why?
 People love championing companies that help the underdog and those in need.
 It shows corporate responsibility and that the company truly cares about its customers.

 5. Coca-Cola - Get involved in social causes

 Since 1984, Coke has given back more than $1 billion through the Coca-Cola Foundation.
 What’s great is they give back at the local level and not just to large organizations.
 For instance, Coke in Ireland initiated the Coca-Cola Thank You Fund, which gives €100K annually to local charities that empower young people, foster sustainability, and encourage diversity and inclusion.

 6. Zappos - Personally reply to every email

-Zappos responds to every email it receives, even if it’s to the CEO.
+Zappos responds to every email it receives, even if it’s addressed to the CEO.
 In this case, a woman sent a request to Tony Hsieh and even though he was unavailable, his representative sent a humorous and engaging email back.

 7. Us! - Provide an exceptional event experience

-During many conferences that we attend we send our “Qualtrics Dream Team” to fulfills customer’s needs and wishes to make the event a truly exceptional experience.
-From food and drinks, to swag to even vacations and massages, they try to fulfill as many requests as possible.
-They also collect customer feedback and make changes like room temperature and provide phone chargers.
+During many conferences that we attend, we send our “Qualtrics Dream Team” to fulfill customers' needs and wishes to make the event a truly exceptional experience.
+From food and drinks, to swag, to even vacations and massages, our team tries to fulfill as many requests as possible.
+They also collect customer feedback and make changes for a better event experience, such as room temperature and providing phone chargers.

 Curious to know how we run the Dream Team using our own software, or why we bring it to events like #CXOLeadersSummit?
 Stop by our booth and we'll share all the secrets!
 Our team is here till 4pm AEST. pic.twitter.com/pEjfd2Jl8K